The PenduMAV: A Six-Input Omnidirectional MAV without Internal Forces - Design, Dynamics, and SE(3) Control: Stabilization of the Equilibria

 \section{Stabilization of the Equilibria}

-This section presents the solution of the problem of whether every equilibrium point in the set $\mathbb{D}^{[i]}_{x_e}$, given in~\eqref{stateSet}, can be made closed-loop asymptotically stable, at least locally, by an action of a regular state feedback law.
-For clarity, we first provide an informal outline of the solution's derivation and establish necessary definitions, leading to the core findings stated in Theorem~\ref{Theorm1} and Proposition~\ref{Prop2}.
+{{Following the characterization of the Equilibria and Internal-Force properties in Proposition~\ref{Prop1}, this section presents the solution of the problem of whether every equilibrium point in the equilibria set $\mathbb{D}^{[i]}_{x_e}$ can be made closed-loop asymptotically stable, at least locally, by a regular state feedback law, hence establishing the Stabilizability property}}.
+The core findings are stated in Theorem~\ref{Theorm1} and Proposition~\ref{Prop2}. {{The proposed control architecture is shown in Fig.~\ref{fig:controlBlkDiagram}.}}